Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Some pizzas are frozen while still uncooked.
 When you put it on parchment paper, it prevents the dough from sticking.

 The parchment paper also evenly distributes the heat at the bottom of the dough.
-If the pizza is cooked and frozen, it is unnecessary to cook it on parchment paper.
+If the pizza is cooked and frozen, cooking it on parchment paper is unnecessary.
 You can place the pizza directly on the oven rack.

 How Do You Bake Frozen Pizza On Parchment Paper?